 Other Stock-Based Awards.
-The Committee may, subject to limitations under applicable law, make a grant of such other stock-based awards (including, without limitation, performance units, dividend equivalent units, stock equivalent units, restricted stock units and deferred stock units) under the Amended Omnibus Plan that are payable in cash or denominated or payable in or valued by shares of Common Stock or factors that influence the value of such shares.
-The Committee will determine the terms and conditions of any such other awards, which may include the achievement of certain minimum performance goals for purposes of compliance with Section 162(m) of the Code and/or a minimum vesting period.
+The Committee may, subject to limitations under applicable law, make a grant of such other stock-based awards (including, without limitation, performance units, dividend equivalent units, stock equivalent units, restricted stock units and deferred stock units) under the 2020 Omnibus Incentive Plan that are payable in cash or denominated or payable in or valued by shares of Common Stock or factors that influence the value of such shares.
+The Committee will determine the terms and conditions of any such other awards, which may include the achievement of certain minimum performance goals and/or a minimum vesting period.

 Performance-Based Cash Awards.
-The Committee may make grant of cash awards under the Amended Omnibus Plan that are contingent upon the satisfaction of certain pre-established performance criteria that are reached within a specified performance period, each of which, together with any other terms and conditions, will be determined by the Committee in its sole discretion at the time of grant.
+The Committee may make grant of cash awards under the 2020 Omnibus Incentive Plan that are contingent upon the satisfaction of certain pre-established performance criteria that are reached within a specified performance period, each of which, together with any other terms and conditions, will be determined by the Committee in its sole discretion at the time of grant.
 At the time the performance criteria are established, the Committee will prescribe a formula to determine the maximum or minimum percentages (which may be greater or less than 100%) of the individual target award which may be earned or payable based upon the degree of attainment of the performance criteria during the performance period.
 The Committee may, in its sole discretion, elect to pay a participant an amount that is less than the participant's individual target award regardless of the degree of attainment of the performance criteria.
 The performance criteria for performance-based cash awards will be based on one or more of the performance goals discussed below.

 Performance Goals.
-The Committee may grant awards of restricted stock, performance shares, and other stock based awards that are intended to qualify as "performance-based compensation" for purposes of Code Section 162(m).
-Code Section 162(m) requires that performance-based compensation be based upon objective performance measures.
-If an award is intended to be "performance based" under Code Section 162(m), the performance goals will be based on one or more of the following criteria
+The Committee may grant awards of restricted stock, performance shares, and other stock based awards subject to objective performance measures.
+If an award is subject to objective performance measures, the performance goals will be based on criteria determined by the Committee, in its sole discretion.